w4jbm/PAL-1-6502-SBC/README.md

 ```
 ;0002520252 ERR KIM
 ```
 For up to 255 lines, you are fine.
 But the checksum is not being calculated--instead the line count is being repeated.
 The final line should actually read `;0002520054` where $0054 is the sum of the values of the bytes.

-Unforuntately `srec_cat` doesn't seem to be maintained (probably because it was so nearly bug free) so this is likely to be around for a while.
+**NOTE:** I have heard from Scott who maintains `srec_cat` and provided him with the details of what is going on.
+(There actually seems to be another "quirk" where some lines are dumped with 16 bytes of data instead of 24 bytes.)
+From looking at the source code, I believe the original code thought the line count was repeated twice.